-Even though I have travelled a lot with friends and family (My younger sister), I felt that something was keeping me back from travelling more.
-Soon I started travelling solo and I have not looked back ever since.
+Even though I have traveled a lot with friends and family (My younger sister), I felt that something was keeping me back from traveling more.
+Soon I started traveling solo and I have not looked back ever since.
 It was not easy convincing my Indian parents to let me travel solo but I finally managed to convince them.

-Just to mention, I am the least travelled person in my globe-trotting family, barring my 2-year-old nephew.
-He has our travelling genes and he has definitely seen more places than most of my friends.
+Just to mention, I am the least traveled person in my globe-trotting family, barring my 2-year-old nephew.
+He has our traveling genes and he has definitely seen more places than most of my friends.

 What Kind of a Traveller Am I?

-I travel with a full-time job and I still manage to try travelling somewhere at least once a month, sometimes up to thrice a month.
+I travel with a full-time job and I still manage to try traveling somewhere at least once a month, sometimes up to thrice a month.

-I am a vegetarian and hence all my travels are centred around finding the best vegetarian meals around the world.
-I prefer not eating Indian food when I am travelling outside the country.
+I am a vegetarian and hence all my travels are centered around finding the best vegetarian meals around the world.
+I prefer not eating Indian food when I am traveling outside the country.

-But I have realised over the past year, that I will always be a traveller first and blogging will always come second to travelling.
+But I have realized over the past year, that I will always be a traveler first and blogging will always come second to traveling.